thepaperpilot/thepaperpilot.github.io/site/garden/police-abolition/index.md

 I have not finished reading it yet myself, but I recommend [We Do This ‘Til We Free Us](https://www.haymarketbooks.org/books/1664-we-do-this-til-we-free-us) by Mariame Kaba based on [this NBC article on the book and author](https://www.nbcnews.com/think/opinion/abolishing-police-prisons-lot-more-practical-critics-claim-ncna1258659).

 [How police make up the law](https://youtu.be/Vica_-UEg0Q) by Philosophy Tube is a very well produced look at how police got their de facto supreme authority, and it's implications.
 They have several other videos on the police I recommend, and any other videos they've made :).

+[Abolition notes](https://abolitionnotes.org/) contains a lot of public documents and guides on prison abolition and related leftist causes.